netliferesearch/byggelig-gatsby/README.md

 ## Checking for broken links

-After building with Gatsby we run the commmand line tools link-checker.
-It checks the built files on the file system in the `/public` directory.
-It outputs information about the broken links as JSON.
-This string gets piped into the Node program `linkChecker.js`.

-`linkChecker.js` checks if there are any items in the broken link list.
-If there are any items it creates a HTML file called `broken-links.html` into `/public`.
-It lists out the page with the error, the broken links on the page and the error message.
-If there are no errors it does nothing.
-Gatsby's build command deletes the `/public` directory on each build, meaning the file will not be published if there were no errors, and would be removed if there is no errors anymore.
+Every week (wednesday 09:00) a scheduled task triggers a webhook to our serverless function which then checks for broken links on our website.
+It will email the web editors with a link to a list of broken links and where to find them if there are any.

+This service requires three services:

+- Zapier: for scheduling
+- Netlify Functions: For finding broken links and notifying
+- Sendgrid: API service for sending email

+If there are any broken links, then the serverless function creates the HTML-page the email links to.
+No page will be made if there are no errors, making the link return 404.
+This page will redirect to another page, if it doesn't exist, telling the editor that everything is ok.

+Variables is handeled in `Netlify -> Byggelig -> Settings -> Build & deploy -> Environment`<br>
+Here you can add and remove email recipients, and handle other stuff.